-How to Make an Iced Latte: No Espresso Machine Required
+How to Make an Iced Latte (No Machine)

-If you love your coffee shop drinks, you’ll enjoy learning how to make an iced latte in the comfort of your home.
-The best part?
-It’s possible even without an espresso machine.
+If you love your coffee shop drinks, you’ll enjoy learning how to make an iced latte, no machine required!
+This one uses a homemade espresso substitute, is dairy delicious.

 I realize it’s almost pumpkin season but it’s still so hot out in North Carolina.
 We still drink our iced lattes and homemade iced coffee.